Here are 8 things about me that shaped who I am the most (in my opinion), and are the reasons why my mission is to serve.

-We’ve all struggled with issues (health and life in general), have watched loved ones struggle, and have had to navigate our own paths to find resolution.
-That resolution sometimes just means accepting what is.
-Not everything can be ‘fixed.’
+We’ve all struggled with issues (health and life in general), have watched loved ones struggle, and have had to navigate our own journey.

-Because I understand how difficult this is, my mission is to help you sift through the confusion and misinformation, and teach you what I know to help you improve your health and heal.
+My mission is to help you sift through the confusion and misinformation, and teach you what I know to help you along your journey.